Serapieum-of-alex/pyramids/docs/dataset.rst

 to_crs
 ------

-- `to_crs` reprojects a raster to any projection (default the WGS84 web mercator projection, without resampling) The function returns a GDAL in-memory file object, where you can ReadAsArray etc.
+- `to_crs` re-projects a raster to any projection (default the WGS84 web mercator projection, without resampling) The function returns a GDAL in-memory file object, where you can ReadAsArray etc.

 Parameters